jannovergara/jannovergara.me/src/pages/articles/2016-09-22---unravelling-the-single-responsibility-principle/index.md

 }
 ```

-However on a design POV, we can notice that the _save_ method is a persistence functionality and therefore is a separate concern.
+However on a design perspective, we notice that the _save_ method is a persistence functionality and therefore is a separate concern.
 We can then move the _save_ implementation to another class.
 Let's define a _PersistenceManager_ class that would handle this change.

 ```cpp
 struct PersistenceManager